Hello beautiful friends,

 4. SHOULDER MOBILITY

 Despite my best efforts in aligning myself with good posture as I've worked with clients over the decades as a Physiotherapist, my shoulders have complained every so often with tendon strains and joint stiffness.
-And I've noticed too that they always love a good Yin shoulder stretch.
+And I've noticed too that they always love a good Yin (prolonged) shoulder stretch.

 It's easy to understand how that would help swimming.
 In the freestyle stroke I feel my arms moving effortlessly through both the air and the water.